leileigan/LawReasoning/README.md

 Code for our AAAI 2021 paper "Judgment Prediction via Injecting Legal Knowledge into Neural Networks".

-The journal version of our work is available at https://github.com/Yyy11181/LLMs-based-Neuro-Symbolic-Framework-for-DWI-cases.
+The code and dataset for the journal version of our work are available at https://github.com/Yyy11181/LLMs-based-Neuro-Symbolic-Framework-for-DWI-cases.